 - Crisis resources for suicide prevention

-Acceptance and Commitment Therapy resources from Russ Harris
+Acceptance and Commitment Therapy (ACT) resources from Russ Harris

 Beat: A UK-based eating disorders charity

 Beyond Blue: info and resources for a range of mental health conditions, plus safety planning for suicide prevention

 The Centre for Applied Research in Mental Health & Addictions has useful publications like the Antidepressant Skills Workbook, Antidepressant Skills at Work, and Coping with Suicidal Thoughts

 Centre for Clinical Interventions – mental health info and worksheets